 Mehmet Dere was born in 1979 in İzmir.
-He graduated from Faculty of Fine Arts, Painting Department at Dokuz Eylül University.
-He completed his MA in the same faculty and is PhD in Faculty of Arts and Design, Painting Department at Sakarya University.
-The language that the artist creates in his work exists in an area of many (sociological-psychological) layers that touch one another.
+He graduated from the Faculty of Fine Arts, Painting Department at Dokuz Eylül University.
+He completed his MA in the same faculty and is PhD in the Faculty of Arts and Design, Painting Department at Sakarya University.
+The language that the artist creates in his work exists in many (sociological-psychological) layers that touch one another.
 The conceptual framework of Dere’s early works exists in a political area and deals with the socio-political history of Turkey, its multi-culturalism, identity and creating multi-vocality in terms of belonging and cultural democratization.
-In terms of form, Dere’s generally produce installations through which he can reach the whole from smaller parts.
-Dere use objects, photos, charcoal patterns and object installations in order to create a personal archive (narrative) in a sense.
-Also, he create objects based upon the social memory and senses and work on video.
+In terms of form, Dere generally produces installations through which he can reach the whole from smaller parts.
+He uses objects, photos, charcoal patterns and object installations to create a personal archive (narrative).
+Also, he creates objects based on social memory and senses and works on video.
 In his own words, Dere likes to collect “invisible stories” while creating his works.
 For the artist, a whole is travelling in time composed of small episodes.
-Dere constantly feeds his work in this way in their reckoning with and creating reality.
-Deriving from Turkey’s cultural history, the exhibition consists of a series of ironic and upfront constructions, focusing on a research of local and social memory.
+He constantly feeds his work this way in their reckoning with and creating reality.
+Deriving from Turkey’s cultural history, the exhibition consists of a series of ironic and upfront constructions focusing on local and social memory research.
 While the artist builds his work with the retrieved images of the cultural memory, he poetically includes his own subjectivity to all these captivities.
-Issues of social injustice, resistance and politics of survival are raised not through the artist’s observation as an outsider, but from close range; a perspective precisely constructed by the practices of life.
-This stance, at times tragicomic, and at times built upon the relationship of patience and suffering, is tackled to be presented to the audience time and again, uninterrupted, and almost prayer like.
-Looking at Turkey’s cultural history, while focused on memory, individual and social identity research, the recent work shows an abstract trend towards poetic lyricism fed by internal reality.
+Issues of social injustice, resistance and politics of survival are raised not through the artist’s observation as an outsider but from close range, a perspective precisely constructed by the practices of life.
+This stance, at times tragicomic, and at times built upon the relationship of patience and suffering, is tackled to be presented to the audience repeatedly, uninterrupted, and almost prayer-like.
+Looking at Turkey’s cultural history while focused on memory, individual and social identity research, the recent work shows an abstract trend towards poetic lyricism fed by internal reality.